lukakalinovcic/geodeb/README.md

     GD_INIT(output_html);

 Before you call any other function, you have to call GD_INIT to tell the library where to write the output html.
+When the program finishes, open the output HTML file in your favorite browser, and the interactive UI will draw the debug output on the screen.

-Optionally, if you won't have internet access, you can provide the path to the local copy of the geodeb/client directory:
+Optionally, if you don't have internet access, you can provide the path to the local copy of the geodeb/client directory that contains the JavaScript code for the interactive UI:

     GD_INIT(output_html, resource_dir);